U.S. lifts F-35 grounding but skips British air show

 | FARNBOROUGH England

-The F-35, the world's most expensive weapons project with a price tag of about $400 billion (233 billion pounds), has been largely grounded since the massive failure of a Pratt & Whitney (UTX.N) engine on a U.S. Air Force F-35 plane at a Florida air base on June 23.
+The F-35, the world's most expensive weapons project with a price tag of about $400 billion, has been largely grounded since the massive failure of a Pratt & Whitney engine on a U.S. Air Force F-35 plane at a Florida air base on June 23.

 Pentagon spokesman Rear Admiral John Kirby said on Tuesday U.S. Air Force and Navy officials had granted the radar-evading jet a limited flight clearance that required engine inspections every three hours and various flight restrictions.